-4.3.1 Select the “Optic Disc Cube” scan records of both eyes in the analysis interface.
+3.3.1 Select the “Optic Disc Cube” scan records of both eyes in the analysis interface.

-4.3.2 Click the “ONH and RNFL OU Analysis” to initiate the automatic analysis algorithm to assess the RNFL thickness of the captured image.
+3.3.2 Click the “ONH and RNFL OU Analysis” to initiate the automatic analysis algorithm to assess the RNFL thickness of the scan.

-Note: Steps 4.3.2.1 to 4.3.2.6 can be automatically completed by the analysis algorithm.
+Note: Steps 3.3.2.1 to 3.3.2.6 can be automatically completed by the analysis algorithm.